Two-dimensional conformal field theory, full vertex algebra and current-current deformation: Generalized full vertex algebras

 \subsection{Definition of generalized vertex algebra}

 We first recall the notion of generalized vertex algebra introduced in \cite{DL}.
-We remark that in the original definition in \cite{DL} they use the Borcherds identity, however, in order to generalize it to non-chiral CFT we need to use generalized two point correlation function (see Remark \ref{rem_vertex}).
+We remark that in the original definition in \cite{DL} they use the Borcherds identity, however, in order to generalize it to non-chiral CFT we need to use generalized two-point correlation function (see Remark \ref{rem_vertex}).

 For $\al_1,\al_2,\al_{12} \in \R$, set

 which are formal power series in $\C[[z_2/z_1]][z_1^\R,z_2^\R]$, $\C[[z_1/z_2]][z_1^\R,z_2^\R]$ and $\C[[z_0/z_2]][z_0^\R,z_2^\R]$, respectively.